Chapter Six - US Securities Exchange - pink herring

 Although the following 22 April 1994 fax issue is addressed above, it relates directly to AUSTEL only receiving three blank pages, even though AUSTEL’s fax report shows these pages took between 1min 20sec to 2min 40sec to transmit.
 (See Hacking-Julian Assange File No/34-A and File No/34-B)

-None of those three blank pages had my fax identification displayed at the top of the received documents nor the time and date that they were sent.
-However, they all had a single, small square in the top right corner of the page, each with a number inside it.
+None of those three blank pages displayed my fax identification at the top of the received documents, nor the time and date they were sent.
+However, they all had a small square in the top right corner of the page, each with a number inside it.

 Even if blank sheets of paper are faxed mistakenly instead of printed documents, they will still arrive with the sender’s identity, the date and the time the document was sent.
-As I later proved to the arbitrator, these blank documents did not include any sender identification.
-The arbitrator however, for reasons known only to him, never investigated this apparent interception of my arbitration claim documents – clearly an invasion of my privacy – just as he didn’t investigate the threats and harassment from senior Telstra executives that I was subjected to throughout my arbitration.
+Later, I proved to the arbitrator that these blank documents did not include sender identification.
+The arbitrator, however, for reasons known only to him, never investigated this apparent interception of my arbitration claim documents – an invasion of my privacy – just as he didn’t investigate the threats and harassment from senior Telstra executives I was subjected to throughout my arbitration.

-In April 1995, more tricks of injustice were unearthed when a Telstra official arrived at the camp on 6 April 1995 and we collected a representative from the new technical unit from the airport.
-The three of us inspected the exchanges at Cape Bridgewater and Portland and held discussions with the local technician.
-As mentioned elsewhere, during this visit, I attempted to raise the incorrect billing issues.
+In April 1995, more tricks of injustice were unearthed when a Telstra official arrived at the camp on 6 April 1995, and we collected a representative from the new technical unit from the airport.
+We inspected the exchanges at Cape Bridgewater and Portland and discussed them with the local technician.
+As mentioned elsewhere, I attempted to raise the incorrect billing issues during this visit.
 However, according to the technical unit people, the arbitrator had instructed them not to assess any new claim material.
 Naturally, I was most irate.
-This was a complete turn-around by the arbitrator, who had assured me if I discovered any new information among FOI documents that I received late, that information could be presented to the technical resource unit when they visited the camp.
-I had burned the midnight oil night after night to have my evidence prepared before the technical team arrived.
+This was a complete turn-around by the arbitrator, who had assured me that if I discovered any new information from FOI documents that I received late, it could be presented to the technical resource unit when they visited the camp.
+I burned the midnight oil night after night to prepare my evidence before the technical team arrived.
 This new information further supported my allegations.
 I managed to have the TIO consultant look at one document while the Telstra official was still present.
 This was a copy of part of my 1800 call account.
-I asked how I could be charged on 13 January 1995 for a 9.49-minute call at 11.50 am, and then for a 42-second call at 11.57 am?
-It is certainly not possible to have two calls overlapping on the same line at the same time.
+I asked how I could be charged on 13 January 1995 for a 9.49-minute call at 11.50 am and then for a 42-second call at 11.57 am.
+It is certainly not possible to have two calls overlapping on the same line simultaneously.

-This caught the attention of the technical TIO consultant and I was able to offer further examples of incorrect charging on this 1800 account, on 10 and 11 January.
+This caught the attention of the technical TIO consultant, and I was able to offer further examples of incorrect charging on this 1800 account on 10 and 11 January.
 This account showed calls from my home number to the camp number.
 According to my diary notes, both those calls registered an engaged signal, but both were charged as having connected.
-And again, on 13 January, there were similar examples of more incorrect charging.
+Again, on 13 January, there were similar examples of more incorrect charging.
 Incorrect charging ran rampant through Telstra, as my account showed.

-Neither the Telstra official nor the technical unit personnel was prepared to comment on this evidence at the time.
+Neither the Telstra official nor the technical unit personnel was prepared to comment on this evidence.
 During their visit, I was assured the matter would be taken up and addressed as part of the arbitration process.
 The Telstra and technical representatives left shortly after this – together.
-This was, of course, in direct breach of the rules of the arbitration.
+This was, of course, in direct breach of the arbitration rules.
 What transpired between these two parties?
-The answer to that question is probably only known to those two parties concerned.
-(And the arbitrator perhaps?)
+The answer to that question is probably only known to those concerned parties.
+(And the arbitrator, perhaps?)

 I kept reminding Graham Schorer (COT spokesperson) what these hackers had stated: i.e., we were being got at by our own people (or words to that effect).
-Here we were months after these two telephone conversations with the hackers and it appeared they had been spot on from the very beginning.
+Months later, after these two telephone conversations with the hackers, they appeared spot-on from the beginning.
 As our Prologue/Chapters, One to four shows, the arbitration resource unit was certainly not independent or impartial.

 Both resource units were now preparing their reports.
-I had a sense of foreboding (which proved to be correct) that the very people who were supposed to protect the COT members were betraying us.
-I felt crucified by the very person who should have been delivering justice, the arbitrator.
-He failed to investigate why my fax and my phones continued to create problems and now I was convinced that the arbitration process was purely a sham, initiated only to silence me through the provision of some sort of minimum award payment.
+I had a sense of foreboding (which proved correct) that the people who were supposed to protect the COT members were betraying us.
+I felt crucified by the arbitrator, who should have been delivering justice.
+He failed to investigate why my fax and phone continued creating problems.
+I was convinced that the arbitration process was purely a sham, initiated only to silence me by providing some minimum award payment.

-If the new technical unit had been aware of the deficient verification testing and the fact that Telstra was relying on false BCI test results to support the efficiency of their network into Cape Bridgewater, they would have demanded that the arbitrator ask Telstra the true extend of the faults in the network.
+If the new technical unit had been aware of the deficient verification testing and the fact that Telstra was relying on false BCI test results to support the efficiency of their network into Cape Bridgewater, they would have demanded that the arbitrator ask Telstra the true extent of the network's faults.

 If the arbitrator had been aware, at this point, that Telstra was relying on deficient test results and an impracticable BCI test report to support their defence of my claims, he was legally bound to ask Telstra for an explanation.